antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 If you see a different dataset selected, you can change the dataset as follows:

-- Click on the selected dataset, which will make a grid popup, showing all the datasets that are available to you withing the platform.
+- Click on the selected dataset, which will make a grid popup, showing all the datasets that are available to you within the platform.
 Each row is one dataset and each column shows particular characteristics of that dataset.
 You can filter for specific datasets with the headers of the columns. <br>
 - In the textfield of column **Author** type *Versteeg* and in the column of samples **N** type 88.
 - Click on the **Select** button in front of the correct dataset.